Major Research Paper Option

 - Oct.
 15: An initial draft of the MRP is due to the supervisor.
 This draft should be a complete, formal document with full citations.
 It is expected that the supervisor and student will meet shortly after the submission date to discuss the draft and plan for subsequent research and writing.

 - Dec.
 21: Final submission.
 The final copy of the MRP must be submitted directly to the Communication Studies office by December 21.
 You must submit an electronic copy.
 Consult the department office for more detailed instructions.
-It is expected that this final copy will take into account the criticisms and suggestions made on the final draft of the MRP as well as in the defence.
+It is expected that this final copy will take into account the criticisms and suggestions made on the final draft of the MRP.
 Note: The final copy of the MRP must be approved by the supervisor before submission to the department.
 It is therefore recommended that the document be submitted to the supervisor in advance of the deadline.
 The student will have the option to submit their MRP to Scholars Commons for publication.

 - The MRP must be double spaced throughout and not less than 11 point.